knol3j/hashnhedge/content/briefs/2025-08-20/launch hn channel3 yc s25  a database of every product on th.md

 ﻿---
-title: "Launch HN: Channel3 (YC S25) – A database of every product on the internet"
+title: "Launch HN: Channel3 (YC S25) – A database of every product on the internet'
-date: "2025-08-20T20:42:41"
+date: '2025-08-20T20:42:41"
 category: "Markets"
 summary: ""
 slug: "launch hn channel3 yc s25  a database of every product on th"
 source_urls:
   - "https://news.ycombinator.com/item?id=44962881"
 seo:
-  title: "Launch HN: Channel3 (YC S25) – A database of every product on the internet | Hash n Hedge"
+  title: "Launch HN: Channel3 (YC S25) – A database of every product on the internet | Hash n Hedge'
-  description: ""
+  description: '"
   keywords: ["news", "markets", "brief"]
 ---
 Here is the rewritten news brief:  **Headline:** "Channel3 Database Tracks Every Product Online"  **Summary Meta Description:** "Y Combinator-backed startup Channel3 launches a comprehensive database of internet products, aiming to index and organize online commerce.
 The platform aggregates product information from various sources, providing users with a single point of access to vast amounts of data."  **Key Points:**  * Channel3 is a Y Combinator S25-funded startup that aims to create a centralized database of every product on the internet. * The platform aggregates product information from various sources, including online marketplaces, websites, and catalogs. * Users can search, filter, and export product data, with plans for additional features such as analytics and alerts.  **Short Takeaways:**  1.
 Channel3's ambitious project highlights the growing need for standardized e-commerce data management solutions.
 As online commerce continues to expand, organizations will require more efficient ways to track products and market trends.
 2. By providing a single point of access to vast amounts of product data, Channel3 has the potential to revolutionize industries such as logistics, marketing, and research.  **Sources:** https://news.ycombinator.com/item?id=44962881